 Do I need to pay VAT if my business is based outside the UK?

-The tax rules state that a business must register for VAT if they are based outside the UK and supply goods and services to the UK (or will do in the next 30 days).
+The tax rules state that a business must register for VAT if they are based outside the UK and supply goods and services to the UK (or will do so in the next 30 days).

 How do I register for VAT?

 It is also possible to register for UK VAT by post by completing and submitting form VAT1 to HMRC.
-You will need to register by post if you want to apply for a “registration exception”, join the Agricultural Flat Rate Scheme or register parts of a body corporate under different VAT numbers.
+You will need to register by post if you want to apply for a “registration exception”, join the Agricultural Flat Rate Scheme or register parts of a corporate body under different VAT numbers.

 When completing the VAT registration form, you will be asked to provide details relating to: